 Resources: Links, documentation & more

 - Internal Collaboration

-The free version of Teams usually allows meetings for up to 60 minutes with a 100 person cap, but during COVID-19 they are allowing meetings of any length (up to 24 hours) with a maximum of 300 participants.
-Most Microsoft 365 customers get the even-more-capable “paid” version for free, including centralized management and the option of dial-in phone numbers.
+Most Microsoft 365 customers get the “paid” version of Teams for free, including centralized management and the option of dial-in phone numbers.
 For a copy of our two-page NPI cheat sheet on installing and using Teams, please contact us here

 - External collaboration